 Fleetwood Urgent Treatment Centre is a GP Led service commissioned by Fylde & Wyre CCG and run by our partner organisation, PDS Medical Ltd.

 The service provides assessment, diagnosis, treatment and advice to patients presenting with minor illness and minor injuries.
-We also provide Phlebotomy, ECG, Ear Syringing and Plastering (not walls of course!)
+We also offer phlebotomy, ECG, ear syringing and plastering (not walls of course!).

 We work very closely with the local NHS 111 service to ensure patients can be booked into our service for minor illnesses and ear syringing.

-The service is available for the population of Fylde & Wyre but is also accessible to temporary residents and visitors.
+The service is available for the Fylde Coast population and is also accessible to temporary residents and visitors.

 We have a multidisciplinary team of staff at the centre in Fleetwood who are able to provide our patients with the highest possible quality of care.
 Our clinical team is comprised of GPs, Nurse Practitioners, Nurse Prescribers, ECPs, Unscheduled Care Nurses, and HCAs.
-They are supported by our wonderful non-clinical team including our receptionists and our operational support, and are managed by our service lead, Jayne Campbell.
+They are supported by our wonderful non-clinical team and are managed by our Deputy Head of Urgent Care, Lorraine Moffat.

 The following services are also available on site: